samskivert/mashups/ziggurat/README.md

    +      +     +
 ```

-The * indicates the type of this unit, a (r)ed tint shows the unit type against which this unit is
+The * indicates the flavor of this unit, a (r)ed tint shows the flavor against which this unit is
-weak and a (g)reen tint shows the unit type against which this unit is strong.
+weak and a (g)reen tint shows the flavor against which this unit is strong.

-I may still name the three unit types (perhaps `\, / and |`), but just for expository/shorthand
+I may still name the three flavors (perhaps `\, / and |`), but just for expository/shorthand
 purposes.
 I'll be sure the full emblem is always visible when you need to decide whether a unit
 should attack another unit or is safe from attack from another unit.
 And I'll also show a + or - in
 the battle UI as appropriate.